 Get Sedation Dental Care Without the Fear

-At Friendly Dentistry in Greensboro, NC, we understand that some people are afraid of going to the dentist – so much so they may avoid seeking necessary dental care.
-That is exactly what Sedation and Anesthesia Dentistry is meant to address.
+At Friendly Dentistry in Greensboro, NC, we understand that some people get anxious when it comes to visiting the dentist– so much so that they may avoid seeking necessary dental care.
+Fear, anxiety and unease when it comes to professional dental care are exactly what sedation dentistry is designed to address.

-Whether you suffer from mild dental anxiety or severe dental phobia, it’s crucial for you to receive the dental treatment that you need.
-Minor tooth problems can be detected and repaired before they further develop into more severe dental issues.
+Whether you suffer from mild dental anxiety or severe dental phobia, it’s still crucial for you to receive the dental treatment that you need.
+With proper dental care, seemingly minor tooth problems can be detected and repaired before they develop into more severe dental issues.
 You may not know about a potential problem if you don’t see your dentist regularly.
+Contact our dental office to schedule your next appointment.

-Friendly Dentistry offers its customers the best anesthesia and sedation dental services in the Greensboro, NC and surrounding area.
-Our goal is to help our patients feel more comfortable.
-With anesthesia and sedation dentistry, you can lie back, relax and let us craft you the perfect smile.
+Friendly Dentistry offers its customers the best sedation dental services in Greensboro, NC, and the surrounding area.
+Simply put, our goal is to help patients feel more comfortable.
+With sedation dentistry, you can lie back, relax, and let us craft you the perfect smile– anxiety free!

 What To Expect From Our Sedation Dentistry Process

-In fact, many patients at Friendly Dentistry say they don’t even notice time passing and feel completely at ease during their dental cleaning.
+In fact, many patients at Friendly Dentistry say they don’t even notice the time passing and feel completely at ease during their dental procedure.
 Since many medications used in sedation dentistry have an amnesiac effect, you may even have little or no memory that the dental appointment happened at all.
 Don’t be alarmed.
 This is completely normal.
+Along with easing anxiety and helping us provide even better dental care, many patients say the sedation dentistry process also gives them a much-needed break!

 The sedation dentistry process is simple.
 Here’s what it looks like.

 - Before your appointment, your dentist will give you one pill to take orally.
 The sedation medication we use is Triazolam, a derivative of Valium.
-We have used Triazolam for years because it is safe, painless and effective.
+We have used Triazolam for years because it is a safe, painless, and effective anesthetic with proven results.

-- Before your procedure begins, we will connect you to a medical monitor, which will allow us to track your blood pressure, pulse and blood oxygen levels during sedation dental care.
+- Before your procedure begins, we will connect you to a medical monitor, which will allow us to track your blood pressure, pulse, and blood oxygen levels during sedation.

 - If you are not comfortable enough, we can easily administer more sedation medicine, as needed, so you can relax.

-- You will need a driver to take you to and from the appointment.
+- Given the time it typically takes any form of anesthesia to wear off, you will need a driver to take you to and from the appointment.

 My teeth were making me look really old.
 So, I decided that if I could get them fixed up, maybe it would help.
 And it did, a lot!
 I’m much more comfortable giving a big grin… It was painless, it was easy and it was so worth anything to go through this.
 I love my teeth!”